qBioTurin/SIR/ReadME.md

-Let us consider the example of the SIR model where the *Infection* transition is defined as general transition, with the porpoise to varying the *Infection\_rate* constant of the corresponding MA law.
+Let us consider the example of the SIR model where the *Infection* transition is defined as general transition, with the porpoise to varying the *Infection\_rate* constant of the corresponding Mass Action law.
+Generally, in order to define the rate of a transition it is required to provide some inputs and, hence, we need to define an R function (in the **functions\_fname** file) which provides all the input parameters necessary to the C++ function.
-Generally, since all the transition constants are used in the file C++, then we need to define an R function into the **functions\_fname** which returns the values that have to be used into the file C++.

 Therefore, we have to modify the *Functions\_list* csv as follow in order to associate with the general transition *Infection* the R function, *InfectionValuesGeneration*, which generates the values exploited by the respective function defined in the C++ file, called *trasition.cpp*.

     #>   Tag       Name                   Function Parameter1 Parameter2 Parameter3
     #> 1   p   Recovery                      runif        n=1    min = 0      max=1